atroxaper/p6-LogP6/README.md

 ## Context

 LogP6 library adds an object associated with each Thread - `Logger Context` or just `context`.
-You can work with the context directly in `filter` subsystem or in custom `writer` implementations.
-Also `logger` has special methods for working with `NDC` and `MDC` (see below in [Logger](#logger)).
-For more information please look at methods' declarators in `LogP6::Context`.
+You can work with the context directly in the `filter` subsystem or in custom `writer` implementations.
+Also, `logger` has methods for working with `NDC` and `MDC` (see below in [Logger](#logger)).
+For more information, please look at the methods' declarators in `LogP6::Context`.

 ## Writer

-`Writer` is responsible to write all corresponding data to corresponding output in some format.
+`Writer` is responsible for writing all corresponding data to corresponding output in some format.
 It has only one method:

-- `write($context){...}` - this method have to take all necessary data from the specified `context` and use it for writing.
-Note: the specified context will change its data after method call.
-Do not cache the context itself (for example for asynchronous writing) but only its data.
+- `write($context){...}` - this method has to take all necessary data from the specified `context` and use it for writing.
+Note: the specified context will change its data after the method call.
+Do not cache the context itself (for example, for asynchronous writing) but only its data.

 ## Filter

-`Filter` is responsible to decide allow the corresponding `writer` to write log or not.
+`Filter` is responsible for deciding to allow the corresponding `writer` to write a log or not.
 It has three methods:

-- `do-before($context){...}` - some code which decides allow log to be pass to the writer or not.
+- `do-before($context){...}` - some code which decides allow the log to be pass to the writer or not.
 If it returns True then the log will be pass to the writer.
-Otherwise the log will be discarded.
+Otherwise, the log will be discarded.
 - `reactive-level(){}` - in most cases filtering can be done only by log level.
-This method returns a log level which allows logger to call `do-before` method.
-If filtering log's level importance is less then returned reactive level then the log will be discarded without calling `do-before` method.
+This method returns a log level, which allows logger to call `do-before` method.
+If the filtering log's level importance is less then returned reactive level, then the log will be discarded without calling `do-before` method.
-- `do-after($context){}` - any code which have to be executed after the writer work in case when `do-before` method returns True.
+- `do-after($context){}` - any code which has to be executed after the writer work in case when `do-before` method returns True.

 ## Nested Diagnostic Context (NDC) and Mapped Diagnostic Context (MDC)

-There are cases when we want to trace some information through group of log messages, but not only in one message.
-For example, user id, http session number or so.
-In such cases we have to store the information somewhere, pass it through logic subs and methods and pass to log methods over and over again.
-Since log system have to be separated from the main program logic then we need a special place to store the information.
+There are cases when we want to trace some information through a group of log messages, but not only in one message, for example, user id, http session number, or so.
+In such cases, we have to store the information somewhere, pass it through logic subs and methods, and pass to log methods over and over again.
+Since the log system has to be separated from the main program logic, then we need a special place to store the information.
 That place is a `Nested Diagnostic Context` (`NDC`) - a stack structure and a `Mapped Diagnostic Context` (`MDC`) - a map structure.
 You can push/pop values in `NDC` and put/remove values in `MDC`.
-Standard writer has special placeholders for message pattern (see below in [Pattern](#pattern)) for put all values from `NDC` or some kay associated value from `MDC` to final log message string.
+The standard writer has special placeholders for message pattern (see below in [Pattern](#pattern)) for put all values from `NDC` or some kay associated value from `MDC` to the final log message string.

 ## Logger

-The logger is an immutable object that contains from zero to several pairs of `writer` and `filter` (`grooves`).
-For each time the you want to log some message (with or without arguments) the logger compiles message+arguments in one message string, updates the `context` and goes through `grooves` - call filter's methods and if it pass then ask a writer to write message.
-The writer takes all necessary information such as message, log level, NDC/MDC values, current date-time and so from the context.
+A logger is an immutable object containing zero to several pairs of  `writer` and `filter` (`grooves`).
+For each time you want to log some message (with or without arguments), the logger compiles message+arguments in one message string, updates the `context`, and goes through `grooves` - call filter's methods and, if it passes, then ask a writer to write the message.
+The writer takes all necessary information such as message, log level, NDC/MDC values, current date-time, and so from the context.

 Logger has the following methods: